larsyencken/marelle-deps/README.md

 ## Meta packages

+These deps come with some recommended collections for different languages and purposes.

 - `python-recommended`: a set of Python packages commonly used for statistics and data analysis
 - `python-vision-recommended`: Python packages for computer vision with SimpleCV
 - `r-recommended`: a set of R Packages for data analysis and machine learning

+Run `marelle list recommended` to see more.